Saturday, 2 February 2013

-I used to have to puree the soup for her as she has cerebral palsy and has difficulty chewing, plus it hid the vegetables from her younger brother and sister.
+I used to have to purée the soup for her as she has cerebral palsy and has difficulty chewing, plus puréeing hid the vegetables from her younger brother and sister.
 But now not only to Sprout & Baby Boy help me make it, but the 'lumps' are positively looked forward to.

 Minestrone is great way of getting a hugely healthy amount of veg and pulses into the kids.
 I remember supermarkets in Italy selling ready chopped minestrone packs of vegetables, but like any traditional family recipe the variations are endless.
 I feel that tomato, beans, bacon, pasta, and a green vegetable are key to the taste - but you may not.
-A vegetarian version can be easily make by leaving out the bacon but you will certainly need a stock cube if you do this to give depth of flavour.
+A vegetarian version can be easily make by leaving out the bacon and using vegetable stock cubes

 Makes 4 hearty servings

-1 medium onion (optional if you are using leeks)
+1 medium onion, peeled and diced (optional if you are using leeks)

 1 can of beans (haricot, cannellini, kidney, whatever)

-Half a small cabbage (or leeks, spring greens, courgettes, kale...)
+Half a small cabbage, finely sliced (or leeks, spring greens, courgettes, kale...)

 1 tbsp olive oil for frying